Skip to main content

 Missing required environment variables

-All three environment variables (XO_URL, XO_USERNAME, XO_PASSWORD) must be set.
+XO_URL is always required.
+You must also set either XO_TOKEN or both XO_USERNAME and XO_PASSWORD.
 When using Claude Desktop, make sure they are in the env section of the MCP server configuration.